sarumanplaysguitar/panoptes-dash/README.md

 **JavaScript and related web technologies** were chosen to create this dashboard, as they are well-suited for the following requirements:

 - Continuous, **real-time** (or periodic) unit telemetry updates
-- **Responsiveness and compatibility** across different screen sizes and devices (phone, tablets, computer-sized screens)
+- **Responsiveness and compatibility** across different screen sizes and devices (phone, tablets, and computers)
 - Strong **2D/3D data visualization tools,** namely the **[D3](https://d3js.org/)** and **[Three.js](https://threejs.org/)** JavaScript libraries

 (Additionally, in the future, a tool like **[Electron.js](https://www.electronjs.org/)** can be used to modify this web app to run locally as a **standalone computer program,** perhaps bundled with control software to support offline units or those with bandwidth restrictions.)